 - Apply, and be accepted to participate in an On Deck program.

-- Once you’ve been accepted, apply for a grant from the Access Fund, describing your situation and needs.
-The fund can cover On Deck tuition and itemized essential costs that may be limiting your ability to participate, such as a laptop or internet connection.
+- Once you’ve been accepted, apply for a scholarship from the Access Fund, describing your situation and needs.
+The fund covers On Deck tuition.

 - Once you’re “off deck” again — either found a job or started a company, we'd love for you to contribute back to the fund for future fellows.
 Make a tax one-off donation, or set up a recurring monthly/annual contribution by donating stock or cash via Overflow.co.

 - You’re now a contributing sponsor for life!
 You’ll receive regular updates on fund activity, and have the opportunity to mentor and connect with future grant recipients.